trinitytakei/tech-and-tao-with-trinity-takei/content/blog/the_instagram_test.md

 I’m not saying you should smash your phone right now and buy a Nokia 3330 to resist the temptation of taking selfies in the future.

-Your Pictures and videos capture precious but ephemeral moments, of places you perhaps won’t ever visit and adventures you might never re-live again.
+Your pictures and videos capture precious but ephemeral moments: places you perhaps won’t ever visit and adventures you might never re-live again.

 Going on a diatribe against selfie culture, then saying photos are great after all might sound contradictory, but: